ncsu-geoforall-lab/open-science-course/topics/environments.rst

 Assignment
 ----------

-Install Docker and run a Jupyter Notebook inside a Docker container based on this repository:
+See the lecture (slides or videos), install Docker (see above) and run a Jupyter Notebook inside a Docker container based on this repository: gs.run_command('r.terrain.texture', elevation="terrain", texture="terrain_texture", convexity="terrain_convexity", concavity="terrain_concavity", feature="terrain_features") gs.run_command('r.geomorphon', elevation="dsm", forms="dsm_forms", search="12", skip="8", flat="10", overwrite=True)
+gs.run_command('v.lidar.mcc', input="uav_points", ground="mcc_ground", nonground="mcc_nonground")
 https://github.com/wenzeslaus/Notebook-for-processing-point-clouds-in-GRASS-GIS

-See the instructions above or in the repository readme.
+See the instructions above or in the repository readme file on how to run the notebook.
+Report on how that went and if you were able to run the whole notebook.
+The notebook has a section called Bonus tasks, skip that.
+You can run the Python or the Bash notebook or both.